Southern Conference League

-The Southern Conference League is the fourth tier of the British rugby league system.
-It is the highest level of amateur rugby league outside of the heartlands in Northern England, operating in The Midlands, Southern England, and Wales.
+The Southern Conference League was the fourth tier of the British rugby league system.
+It was the highest level of amateur rugby league outside of the heartlands in Northern England, operating in The Midlands, Southern England, and Wales.

 It was one of the many leagues that replaced the Rugby League Conference.
 The competition was first played between 2012 and 2016, and was relaunched in 2019 after a two-year hiatus.

+For the 2026 season the league was incorporated into the National Community Rugby League following a wider restructure of amateur rugby league in the United Kingdom.